Rise to Success: Career Highlights of Kanye West

 January 26, 2016: Album Renamed to Waves

-February 2016: Announcement of Turbo Grafx 16 Album
+February 2016: Turbo Grafx 16 Announcement

-June 2016: Release of "Champions" and "Famous" Video
+June 2016: Release of Champions and Famous Video

 Loading Video...

-August 2016: Saint Pablo Tour Launch
+August 2016: Start of Saint Pablo Tour

 2016: Release of The Life of Pablo

-In 2016, Kanye West released his album The Life of Pablo, which was certified triple platinum.
+In 2016, Kanye West released his album 'The Life of Pablo', which was certified triple platinum.

-May 2017: Recording New Music in Jackson Hole
+May 2017: Recording New Music in Wyoming

 In May 2017, it was reported that Kanye West was recording new music in Jackson Hole, Wyoming, with a wide range of collaborators.

-April 2018: Announcement of Philosophy Book and New Albums
+April 2018: Book Announcement and New Albums

-June 2018: Release of Nasir and K.T.S.E.
+June 2018: Releases of Nasir and K.T.S.E.

-September 2018: Announcement of Moving Yeezy Headquarters to Chicago
+September 2018: Planned Move Back to Chicago

-From 2008 to 2018, Kanye West was the sixth most streamed artist, and the fourth fastest artist to reach one billion streams on Spotify.
+From 2008 to 2018, West was the sixth most streamed artist, and the fourth fastest artist to reach one billion streams on Spotify.

 2018: Release of Ye and Kids See Ghosts

-In 2018, Kanye West released his album Ye, which debuted at number one on the Billboard 200.
-He also released the collaborative album Kids See Ghosts with Kid Cudi.
+In 2018, Kanye West released 'Ye', which debuted at number one on the Billboard 200 and the collaborative album 'Kids See Ghosts' with Kid Cudi.

-January 6, 2019: Start of "Sunday Service" Events
+January 6, 2019: Start of Sunday Service Events

-October 25, 2019: Release of Jesus Is King Album
+October 25, 2019: Jesus Is King Release

 November 2019: Intention to Run for President in 2024

-December 25, 2019: Release of Jesus Is Born Album
+December 25, 2019: Release of Jesus Is Born

 2019: Release of Jesus Is King

-In 2019, Kanye West released his album Jesus Is King, which continued his series of consecutive number one debuts on the Billboard 200.
+In 2019, Kanye West released 'Jesus Is King', which continued his streak of consecutive number one debuts on the Billboard 200.

-June 30, 2020: Release of "Wash Us in the Blood"
+June 30, 2020: Wash Us in the Blood Release

 Loading Video...

-July 4, 2020: Presidential Campaign Announcement
+July 4, 2020: Presidential Run Announcement

 On July 15, 2020, official paperwork was filed with the Federal Election Commission for Kanye West, under the "BDY" Party affiliation, amid claims that he was preparing to drop out of the presidential race.

-November 4, 2020: Presidential Concession
+November 4, 2020: Concession in 2020 presidential election

-On November 4, 2020, Kanye West conceded on Twitter after receiving 66,365 votes in the 12 states he had ballot access in, averaging 0.32%.
+On November 4, 2020, Kanye West conceded in the 2020 presidential election on Twitter.
+He received 66,365 votes in the 12 states he had ballot access in, averaging 0.32%.

 August 29, 2021: Donda Album Release

-November 14, 2021: Release of Donda Deluxe Edition
+November 14, 2021: Donda Deluxe Edition Release

 2021: Release of Donda

-December 2022: Release of "Someday We'll All Be Free"
+December 2022: Release of 'Someday We'll All Be Free'

 Loading Video...